Life can be complicated, but this doesn't have to be the case when finding out how exactly to register your car in California.

 If you’re a new resident of California, you’ll first need to head down to the local DMV office (Department of Motor Vehicles).

-You’ll have to establish residency in order to register a car.
+The first step of how to register a car in California is to establish residency.
 A resident is in possession of a driver’s license or voter registration as proof, as well as California-based employment, tax exemption for a home in the state, or rent or lease for an apartment in-state.
 If you’re underage, you’ll need to be enrolled as a dependent.